 Villa Vibes.
 Hospitality environments embrace terracotta elements and aged walls of Spanish villas.
 Building materials and architectural elements move inside to create an open, alfresco outdoor experience indoors.
 Wilsonart® HPL Aged Wall, a grey and black large-scale pattern inspired by aged concrete walls, exemplifies villa design.

 Rugged meets refined.
 The line between outdoor and indoor spaces is blurred as we blend strong elements and elegant features.
 Bold colors balance textured surfaces to create a harmony of light and dark, weathered and sophisticated space.
-Look to Wilsonart® HPL in Oiled Soapstone for a surface that has dramatic color and a buttery smooth feel.
+Look to Wilsonart® HPL for a surface that has dramatic color and a buttery smooth feel.
 Bone Etched Cement is another rugged look and pattern in a high-performing surface.
 The Aligned Walnut series emulates the rich wood with a low-sheen, matte finish that brings out the vivid texture of woodgrain designs.

 Blue space is the new green space.
 Sustainable elements extend from material performance to design aesthetics with layers of cool blue hues and watery finishes.
 Wilsonart surfaces are inspired by nature and engineered to last long into the future using mindful materials and recycled content.
 Add texture with Maui Falls and its wash of bright blues intermixed with greys and whites in a linear abstract pattern.
 Combined with an ultra-matte finish and fingerprint-resistant technology, the cool green and blue tones of the Traceless™ Collection add an elegance to every room.